West Germanic languages: Middle Ages

 During the Early Middle Ages, the West Germanic languages were separated by the insular development of Old and Middle English on one hand, and by the High German consonant shift on the continent on the other.

 The High German consonant shift distinguished the High German languages from the other West Germanic languages.
 By early modern times, the span had extended into considerable differences, ranging from Highest Alemannic in the South (the Walliser dialect being the southernmost surviving German dialect) to Northern Low Saxon in the North.
 Although both extremes are considered German, they are not mutually intelligible.
 The southernmost varieties have completed the second sound shift, whereas the northern dialects remained unaffected by the consonant shift.

 Of modern German varieties, Low German is the one that most resembles modern English.
 The district of Angeln (or Anglia), from which the name English derives, is in the extreme northern part of Germany between the Danish border and the Baltic coast.
 The area of the Saxons (parts of today's Schleswig-Holstein and Lower Saxony) lay south of Anglia.
 The Angles and Saxons, two Germanic tribes, in combination with a number of other peoples from northern Germany and the Jutland Peninsula, particularly the Jutes, settled in Britain following the end of Roman rule in the island.
 Once in Britain, these Germanic peoples eventually developed a shared cultural and linguistic identity as Anglo-Saxons; the extent of the linguistic influence of the native Romano-British population on the incomers is debatable.

 Family tree

-Note that divisions between subfamilies of continental Germanic languages are rarely precisely defined; most form dialect continua, with adjacent dialects being mutually intelligible and more separated ones not.
+Divisions between subfamilies of continental Germanic languages are rarely precisely defined; most form dialect continua, with adjacent dialects being mutually intelligible and more separated ones not.